paymentwall/paymentwall.github.io/docs/reference-pingback-custom_param.md

 ## Parameter with value Paymentwall provides

-Below parameters are the parameters Paymentwall supports you to receive with Pingback request without defining additional parameters in your Widget Call.
+Below are the parameters which Paymentwall allows you to receive with Pingback request without defining additional parameters in your Widget Call.

 | Value | Description |
 |---|---|